It’s my club. How can I help?

 Hangars – Ken Campbell

 Club History Archives – Millie Watson and Steve Stewart

 The club would welcome help from anyone interested.
-We have 55 years of very inconsistent archives, spread among members, former members, the clubhouse etc. We need someone to gather the club’s history in one place, organise and create a mini-museum of sorts.
+We have 60 years of inconsistent archives, spread among members, former members, the clubhouse etc. We need someone to gather the club’s history in one place, organize and create a mini-museum of sorts.

 Liaise with other clubs – everyone

 Everyone can do this to help make connections in the local aviation community.

 The Abbotsford International Airshow is in August.
 There are many volunteer opportunities beyond what the AFC is specifically responsible for such as Airshow Campground, Fly-in and Aircraft Camping, General Aviation Display.
 Contact the club Secretary or one of the following captains to find a place to volunteer at the airshow for the AFC.

 This is partially done by those people we nominate to the airshow board.
 But we have many other members directly involved in airshow issues.
 Contact Bevan or one of the following to find a place to volunteer at the airshow for the AFC.

 Always need people to help with registration, parking, trash collection, night supervision, shuttle bus etc. AFC fundraising revenue is directly linked to campground performance.